Alazka2k/Short-Video-Creator-Simplified/Readme.md

 - Review the `logs/app.log` file for detailed error messages and execution logs
 - Ensure all API keys and authentication details are correctly set in the `config/default.json` file
 - Verify that the input CSV, parameters JSON, and initial prompt TXT files are correctly formatted and located in the `data/input/` directory
-- Check that all required npm packages are installed by running `npm install`
+- Check that all required npm packages are installed
 - For Midjourney-specific issues, ensure your Discord bot has the necessary permissions and that the server and channel IDs are correct
 - For Suno-specific issues, ensure your cookie and session ID are up-to-date and valid
+- For Immersity AI-specific issues, verify that the client ID and client secret are correct
 - If the integration test fails, check individual component tests to isolate the issue

 ## Contributing